 The DIT engine features an advanced cooling system.
 To promote faster engine warming after start-up, a cooling channel rapidly increases the temperature of the engine oil by circulating coolant around a short path passing through the warm air in the engine’s bottom-bypass.
 This quickly reduces friction between moving parts, improving fuel efficiency.
 Cooling circuits also optimise the distribution of coolant to the cylinder head and around the spark plugs and fuel injectors.

-Despite the high level of performance on offer, however, the Forester Turbo returns 33.2 mpg (combined cycle) and emits 22 per cent less CO2 than the previous generation petrol turbo engine at 197 g/km.
+The Forester Turbo returns 33.2 mpg combined and emits 22 per cent less CO2 than the previous generation petrol turbo at 197 g/km.

-The DIT engine is mated to a Lineartronic CVT transmission, developed specifically to support the engine’s high torque output and strong acceleration.
+The DIT engine has Lineartronic CVT transmission as standard, developed specifically to support the engine’s torque output and strong acceleration.

-The 2016 model-year Subaru Forester is offered with the choice of either a six-speed manual transmission or an updated version of Subaru’s Lineartronic CVT automatic, depending on model.
+Two transmissions are offered in the Forester, depending on specification.
+They are either a six-speed manual transmission or an updated version of Subaru’s Lineartronic CVT automatic.

-The Subaru Forester is available with a diesel-Lineartronic CVT (continuously-variable transmission) powertrain, endowing the car with a relaxing drive while, at the same time, adding further depth to its off-road capabilities over vehicles fitted with a manual transmission.
-Paired with the standard All-Wheel Drive drivetrain, Lineartronic includes Hill Descent Control (HDC) and X-Mode system, which intelligently manages the car’s power and torque, brakes and drivetrain to maintain traction on even the most slippery surfaces.
+The Lineartronic CVT (continuously-variable transmission) adds further off-road capability, as it includes Hill Descent Control (HDC) and X-Mode system, which intelligently manages the car’s power and torque, brakes and drivetrain to maintain traction on even the most slippery surfaces.

-Subaru’s automatic Lineartronic CVT transmission is available as an option on naturally-aspirated petrol models and is fitted as standard to turbocharged petrol models.
-Turbo models receive a Lineartronic transmission, which has been upgraded to support the engine’s high torque and deliver impressive acceleration and fuel efficiency.
+Lineartronic is available as an option on diesel and naturally-aspirated petrol models and is fitted as standard to turbocharged petrol models.
+Turbo models receive an upgraded Lineartronic transmission, to support the engine’s higher torque.

-Lineartronic has been updated for 2016 for all models equipped with the transmission, with a new speed control system.
+Lineartronic has been updated for 2016 with a new speed control system.
 This is designed to keep the engine speed from peaking ‘out of sync’ with the driver accelerating.
 Previously the CVT allowed the engine speed to rise before the speed of the vehicle increased under acceleration.
-The new speed control limits this phenomenon, and results in a more connected and consistent feeling of acceleration between the throttle pedal and engine.
+The new speed control limits this phenomenon, and results in a more consistent feel of acceleration between the throttle pedal and engine.

-Naturally-aspirated petrol-engined cars utilise a lightweight, more compact version of the Lineartronic CVT as fitted to the Subaru XV.
-The transmission features a torque converter with built-in twin dampers which help to limit vibration resonance and maximise fuel efficiency.
+Naturally-aspirated petrol-engined cars use a lighter and more compact version of the Lineartronic CVT, as fitted to the Subaru XV.
+The transmission features a torque converter with built-in twin dampers which help to limit vibration and maximise fuel efficiency.

-Models with Lineartronic also benefit from a custom driving mode system, Subaru Intelligent Drive (SI-Drive).
-Each SI-Drive mode has been tuned to offer a unique combination of benefits in fuel efficiency, drivability and driving enjoyment.
+All Lineartronic models benefit from a custom driving mode, Subaru Intelligent Drive (SI-Drive).
+Each SI-Drive mode has been tuned to offer a unique combination of benefits in efficiency, drivability and driving enjoyment.

 For naturally-aspirated models, SI-Drive allows drivers to select one of two modes to match current driving conditions: S Mode, which improves throttle response and provides six simulated gears, and Intelligent Mode, ideal for everyday driving situations and improved fuel economy.

-The XT model features a third SI-Drive setting to further improve the flexibility of the 2.0-litre turbocharged engine: S# Mode provides eight simulated gears for more immediate acceleration, as well as sharper engine and throttle response, fully exploiting the turbocharged engine’s maximum potential for acceleration and overtaking.
+The XT model features a third SI-Drive setting to further improve the flexibility of the 2.0-litre turbocharged engine: S Mode provides eight simulated gears for more immediate acceleration, as well as sharper engine and throttle response, fully exploiting the turbocharged engine’s potential.

 To ensure best-in-class off-road capabilities, all Forester models have Subaru’s legendary Symmetrical All-Wheel Drive system, with the addition of the X-Mode control feature on Lineartronic models.

 Lineartronic models are fitted with an electronically controlled Multi-Plate Transfer (MPT) clutch which controls and distributes torque to the rear wheels.
-The default torque split distribution is 60/40 per cent front/rear, but if slipping is detected at the front wheels, the system is able to apportion more torque to the rear wheels for improved traction.
+The default torque split distribution is 60/40 per cent front/rear, but if slipping is detected at the front wheels, the system is able to apply more torque to the rear.